 Chicopee Woods Hiking Trails

 Accept the Hiking for Health 150-Mile Chicopee Challenge in 2021, presented by Northside Hospital.
 Download the 2021 HIKING LOG.
 Hike 150 miles between January 1, 2021 and December 31, 2021 to earn a FREE limited edition t-shirt!

 Stretch Your Legs at Elachee

 Set amidst the grandeur of the 1,440-acre Chicopee Woods Nature Preserve, 8 miles of hiking trails connect the Elachee Visitor Center campus with Elachee’s Aquatic Studies Center at Chicopee Lake.
 Savor the tranquil beauty of one of Georgia’s largest protected greenspaces.

 Open to the public daily from 7 a.m. to sunset, you may hike the trails for free.
 However, all vehicles entering and parking in the Chicopee Woods Conservation Area are subject to the Chicopee Woods Area Park Commission parking fee (effective February 1, 2018).
-Daily parking fee is $5 per vehicle or $10 for 15-passenger vans and buses.
+Daily parking fee is $5 per vehicle and $10 for 15-passenger vans and buses.
 Or, purchase a $50 annual parking pass.

 The Nature Preserve features rolling topography and four diverse habitats: woodland, lake, stream and wetland.
 Your trail options range from a 0.5-mile paved, stroller-accessible trail to a more challenging 4.5-mile hike across the Nature Preserve to Chicopee Lake and back.